Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 Pricing Tiers for Small Teams

-PandaDoc offers a Free eSign plan at $0 (limited to 5 documents per month), a Starter plan at $19/user/month billed annually, and a Business plan at $49/user/month billed annually.
-For a 3-person team on PandaDoc Business, that's $1,764/year.
+PandaDoc publishes a Free eSign plan at $0 (limited to 5 documents per month), a Starter plan, and a Business plan, each billed per user per month on an annual basis.
+For a multi-person team, those per-seat costs add up quickly — verify current figures on PandaDoc's pricing page.

-GoSign's Free Forever plan covers unlimited sends for the same 3-person team at $0.
-GoSign Pro at $499/year flat covers the entire team — not per seat — with API access, webhooks, and priority support included.
+GoSign's Unlock plan covers the same 3-person team with unlimited sends for $9/month, and the Free plan covers light single-user use at $0.
+GoSign Unleash at $25/month (about $249/year) covers the entire team — not per seat — with API access, webhooks, and priority support included.
 The cost difference is significant for a small team that doesn't need PandaDoc's document creation features.

 Best Use Cases for Each Platform